kachunkachunk/kachunkachunk.github.io/_posts/2023-07-27-introducing-frogheim-plus.md

 tags: valheim games
 img_path: /assets/img
 ---

-This post is primarily aimed at a group of fellow Valheim players and friends.
+>This post is primarily aimed at a group of fellow Valheim players and friends.
 However I'll share more on Valheim, its dedicated server, and more, in due time.
+{: .prompt-info }

-Alright, waifu, friends, and pals - we're moving to a Valheim-Plus modded server instance.
-But fear not, as we will not lose any progress, in the process.
+**Alright, waifu, friends, and pals** - we're moving to a Valheim-Plus modded server instance.
+But fear not, as we will not lose any progress in the process!

 ## Grabbing the mod